 For more information on using XML for news, see News.

 Active news requests

 The TREP Adapter can output news in response to a client request via RTTP as well as HTTP, and in a variety of formats, including XML files and plain text files.

 For details on how to use enumerated field values, see Enumerated field values.

-The TREP Adapter can be used to generate Caplin configuration from Reuters dictionary information.
+The TREP Adapter can be used to generate Caplin configuration from Refinitiv dictionary information.
 For more information, see Generating Caplin configuration.

 Connecting to peers

-The TREP Adapter starts in a disconnected state and will only connect to peers when its connection to Reuters is stable.
+The TREP Adapter starts in a disconnected state and will only connect to peers when its connection to Refinitiv is stable.

 Automatic disconnection on failover